-The Letter of Inquiry (LoI) to the Critical Ecosystem Partnership Fund (CEPF) for the 'Establishing sustainable management at key wetlands for Sarus Crane in the Cambodian Lower Mekong' outlines the implementation of law enforcement activities and the ongoing support of the legally designated management and conservation area in Boeung Prek Lapouv (BPL) and the soon to be legally designated management and conservation area at Kampong Trach (KT), and how these continued activities have the potential to trigger CEPFs Safeguard policy to address social impacts from restrictions of access to natural resources as per the World Bank's Involuntary Resettlement Policy (OP 4.12).
+The Letter of Inquiry (LoI) to the Critical Ecosystem Partnership Fund (CEPF) for the 'Embedding Sustainable Community Management Practices at key Sarus Crane Wetlands in the Cambodian Lower Mekong' project outlines the implementation of a range of projects and activities based on implementing sustainable wetland management at two legally designated protected areas (Boeung Prek Lapouv (BPL) and Anlung Pring (AP) aka Kampong Trach) including law enforcement activities and how these have the potential to trigger CEPF's Safeguard policy to address social impacts from restrictions of access to natural resources as per the World Bank's Involuntary Resettlement Policy (OP 4.12).

 CEPF reviewers have requested Wildfowl & Wetlands Trust (WWT) and its partners to produce this document, the Process Framework (PF), to address how the project will avoid, minimize, or mitigate potentially adverse effects of restrictions of access to natural resources.
-The PF, will also outline how the local communities will participate in the project activities and how they will be involved in the decision making process.
+The PF will also outline how the local communities will participate in the project activities and how they will be involved in the decision making process.
 Please note that no indigenous peoples live at the project sites or use its natural resources.

-Negative social impacts on the people and communities who currently use BPL and KT may exist if law enforcement is continued at the site and given that the site has legal protection as a protected area.
+Negative social impacts on the people and communities who currently use BPL and AP may exist if law enforcement is continued at the site and given that the site has legal protection as a protected area.
 The negative social impacts would be due to restrictive or limited access to or total loss of access to income generating natural resources.